Analysis of Fault Lines in the City of Manado

 CONCLUSION

 The map of the Manado fault line was found at line 23 Kayuragi -1, line 70 Ring Road – 1 Manado City, by using the PQWT T300 instrument.
-The Manado fault was found at 30m to 270m with a resistivity of 0 Ω. The present study of the Manado fault line was close to the previous analysis.
-However, the activity of the Manado fault line has not been detected since the 1800s.
-Still, the present method yielded a better result for the Manado fault line than the previous method.
+The Manado fault was found at 30m to 270m with a resistivity of 0 Ω. The current study of the Manado fault line closely parallels previous analyses.
+Despite not detected activity since the 1800s., the present method has yielded superior results for identifying the Manado fault line compared to the previous methods.

 RECOMMENDATION